Spencer Steer Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff leads the league.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in MLB.

-- The Braves' 3.70 team ERA ranks fourth across all MLB pitching staffs.
+- The Braves have the seventh-ranked team ERA among all MLB pitching staffs (3.81).

-- The Braves give up the eighth-fewest home runs in baseball (77 total, one per game).

-- Smith-Shawver (1-0) pitches for the Braves to make his third start this season.
+- Braves pitchers combine to allow 81 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

+- Shuster gets the start for the Braves, his ninth of the season.
+He is 4-2 with a 4.57 ERA and 23 strikeouts in 41 1/3 innings pitched.

-- His last appearance was on Thursday, June 15 against the Colorado Rockies, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- The lefty last appeared on Friday, June 16 against the Colorado Rockies, when he tossed 5 2/3 innings, allowing one earned run while giving up five hits.

+- The 24-year-old has put up a 4.57 ERA and 5 strikeouts per nine innings across eight games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.